Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 FINDING THE RIGHT VEHICLE FOR YOU

 If you’re planning a road trip, the most important thing is making sure you find a vehicle that meets your needs.
 There’s so many options with such a variety of pros and cons.
 Vans are much smaller, easier to maneuver, and so much easier to find a place to stay at night, but their amenities tend to be much more limited.
 Some RV’s are much taller which give a grander feeling, but then you’re limited to where you can go.
 Trailers are fantastic if you can pull it with your car and don’t have any super long drives because when you get to your destination you have your car to get around in, rather than having a huge vehicle to move around.
 We ended up converting a yellow school bus into a vacation home because it best suited our (really my) needs.
+My husband now says that a short bus camper conversion is the way to go, but I don’t know if I’m willing to give up that much space.
+Maybe on our next build.

 First road trip in a yellow school bus turned tiny vacation home on wheels.
 Inside the Skoolie, 2 Cool 4 Skool bus.